rustbridge/rusty-snake-book/src/3-cargo.md

 $ cargo new rusty_snake
 ```

-Cargo generated a new new folder called `rusty_snake`. `cd` into the directory to check out what cargo generated.
+Cargo generated a new folder called `rusty_snake`. `cd` into the directory to check out what Cargo generated.

-Open the file `cargo.toml` in the editor of your choice.
+Open the file `Cargo.toml` in the editor of your choice.
 This is called a manifest, and it contains all of the metadata that Cargo needs to compile your project.

 It should look like this:

-`cargo.toml`
+`Cargo.toml`

 ```rust
 [package]